ClimateMind/climatemind-backend/README.md

 # Climatemind Backend

+Using Docker you need to install it first: https://www.docker.com/products/docker-desktop

+On Windows it is running in a strict secure mode.
+You need to add the source directory to the Docker Resources: Settings / Resources / File Sharing -> add the application root directory

-## Running the application with Docker Compose
+## Running the application with Docker Compose (for development)

-Start in foreground (good for debugging flask and see the logs)
+Start in foreground (good for debugging flask and see the logs).
+You can stop it with [CMD + C] on OSX or [CTRL + C] on Windows or Linux.

     docker-compose up